Sh1vT/gestura-engine/README.md

 **Gestura Engine** is a modular, GUI-based Sign interpreter and gesture manager.
 It allows you to record, recognize, map, and manage sign gestures, and supports modular import/export of gesture sets.
 It aims for lower-end devices and uses algorithmic flow of FastDTW with keyframe sequencing and Mediapipe, staying away from heavier alternatives like CNN.

+Earlier iterations offered a client-server architecture in distributions.
+They can be tried out here: https://github.com/Sh1vT/gestura-algo/tree/main/others

 ---

 ## Table of Contents